 Have youth test their marksmanship with this classic carnival game!

-Drill holes in a 2x4 and set up golf tees along its length at regular intervals.
+Drill holes in a wood two-by-four and set up golf tees along its length at regular intervals.
 Set up ping-pong balls on the tees, and have youth race to see who can hit them all off the fastest using squirt guns.
 Make multiple tee planks for team races, and make it more challenging by having them stand farther away!

 6. Outdoor Movie Party

 For those lazy summer evenings, set up a projector and movie screen in someone's backyard, have youth bring cushions and blankets to sit on, and enjoy an outdoor movie!
 If you really want to get fancy, you can set up a concession table on the side for popcorn and other snacks and string up lights around the perimeter so youth can see where they're going.

 This game is simple to put together and is great for building teamwork!

 Divide into two teams, and volley a water balloon over the net using only towels and blankets held between teammates.
 The team that lets the balloon fall to the ground or break loses a point!
 You will get wet!